 Step 2: Building the Backlog

 The portfolio backlog is analogous to the Agile product backlog.
-The portfolio backlog is owned and maintained by the portfolio manager who is responsible for working with the stakeholders to develop and maintain the backlog.
+The portfolio backlog is owned and maintained by the portfolio manager, who is responsible for working with the stakeholders to develop and maintain the backlog.

-The portfolio backlog is an ordinally ranked list of all of the highest-ranked project candidates.
+The portfolio backlog is an ordinally ranked list of the highest-ranked project candidates.
 Projects at the top list should be “shovel ready” and can begin as soon as capacity is available to execute them.
 These projects should:

 - Have clear, well-understood requirements; and

 - Have completed preliminary analysis and assessment work.

 The portfolio manager should facilitate a regular review of the list with a particular focus on the items in the top category.
 The frequency depends on the size of the projects, the rate of change, etc. The review typically occurs monthly or quarterly.

 Projects in the bottom two-thirds of the list do not need to be stack-ranked unless they start moving up the list.
 The ranking should be periodically reviewed to see if conditions have changed and if the project needs to be moved up, down, or canceled.

 When reviewing and ranking high-priority projects, it is helpful to use facilitation techniques that keep the process focused and moving.
 A poorly facilitated meeting can quickly break down.

 Use facilitation techniques that minimize groupthink and conflict.
 One technique I recommend is to write the projects on Post It Notes® and array them on a wall based on their current ordering.
 On each card, write the name and the current ranking.